HEVC-Projects/CPIH/README.md

 To download original image and label files, visit https://__________________.

 Then execute "extractCUDepthGrndTruthCPIH.m" and generate all the training, validation and test samples.

+If the CPIH database is helpful to your research, please cite this paper:

+Tianyi Li, et al. A Deep Convolutional Neural Network Approach for Complexity Reduction on Intra-mode HEVC.
+IEEE International Conference on Multimedia and Expo (ICME), 2017.